dcajasn/Riskfolio-Lib/docs/source/parameters.rst

 - Robust estimates of the covariance matrix like shrinkage or oracle method.
 - The Black Litterman model.
 - Factors models to estimate the vector of means and covariance matrix.
+- Bootstrapping methods to estimate the input parameters of the uncertainty sets on mean vector and covariance matrix for worst case optimization models.

 Module Functions